Como es tu nivel de español? Que sabes de la lengua española?

 Similarly, you might try joining a Spanish speaking club, for a true immersion experience (without having to live in Spain).
 Learn to speak with the help of your peers!
 This gives new meaning to free Spanish lessons.

-Of course, it is up to you to choose your teacher to help you learn the Spanish basics.
-Do you prefer a Spanish teacher whose CV has a lot of qualifications and recommendations?
-Or do you prefer a student, a native speaker or a self-taught teacher?
-The cost and experience doesn’t always equal the innate quality of a teacher, whether he or she is a certified instructor or a native Spanish speaker who wants to earn money to study in the USA.
+Of course, you’ll need to find the right Spanish tutor for you to ensure you learn effectively.
+Would you prefer a Spanish teacher whose CV has a lot of qualifications and recommendations?
+Or would you rather have lessons with a student, a native speaker or a self-taught teacher?
+The cost and experience doesn’t always equal the innate quality of a teacher, whether he or she is a certified instructor or a native Spanish speaker.

 How can you take Spanish lessons cheaply?